Mohammad Reza Pahlavi: Reza's cancer diagnosis

 In 1974, the Shah's doctor, Abdol Karim Ayadi, diagnosed the Shah with splenomegaly after he complained of a swollen abdomen.
-On 1 May 1974, French professor Georges Flandrin flew to Tehran to treat the Shah.
+On 1 May 1974, French professor Dr. Georges Flandrin flew to Tehran to treat the Shah.
 On the first visit, Flandrin was able to diagnose the Shah with chronic lymphocytic leukemia.
 The Shah's diagnosis of cancer would not be revealed to him until 1978.
 Medical reports given to the Shah were falsified and altered in order to state that the Shah was in good health, to conceal his cancer from him.
 In 1976, the Shah met with French physicians in Zurich; they were disturbed by his abnormal blood count.
 They discovered he was being treated with the wrong medication, worsening his condition.